cllebrun/ibm-cloud-platform-handsOn/labs/4.1 Lab IoT - Simulator - Node-RED/README.md

 We will use a simulator of a temperature sensor.
 This sensor also simulates Humidity and Object Temperature.<br />
 This way, we don't require an actual hardware device to test our application.

-1. In a new browser window or on a smartphone, browse to [IOT Sensor](http://quickstart.internetofthings.ibmcloud.com/iotsensor).
+1. In a new browser window or on a smartphone, browse to [IoT Sensor](http://quickstart.internetofthings.ibmcloud.com/iotsensor).
 <br />Alternatively, enter this short URL: http://ibm.biz/iotsensor

     ![Sensor simulator](./images/smarphone-iotsensor.png)